GDPR: Protect Personally Identifiable Information

 Installation: Install the new content items for personally identifiable information (PII) from the PMO Accelerator.
 Installation is handled for SaaS customers.
 On-premise customers can decide when to install the content, or to decline.

 Configuration: To organize the subset of attributes subject to protection, add any new attributes that you create for resource anonymization to this list.
 By default, the application is configured to anonymize the following attributes for inactive resources that you select: resource ID, resource full name, resource first name, resource last name, resource email address, and username.
 The complete list of obfuscated data appears further down this page.

 New Protected Attributes: You can create a custom attribute on the

 Resourceobject in Studio.
 These optional steps are not new.
-They are not shown in the image.
+They are not shown on this page.
 Click

 Objectsand filter the object list to open the